 Whether you're in great shape or just skinny-fat, training for simultaneous fat loss and muscle gain will help you get you even closer to your goals.

-People tend to fall into one of two extremes when it comes to recomp.
+People tend to fall into one of two extremes when it comes to body recomp.

 There are those who know little or nothing about fitness.
 They often have wildly unrealistic expectations, believing that with the right program, they can simultaneously lose twenty pounds of fat while gaining 20 pounds of muscle in a single month.